 As for other unlicensed church officers, it is the responsibility of the ALM's parish and PCC to ensure that his or her DBS check is completed and kept up-to-date.
-The possession of an upto-date DBS check (i.e. within the last 3 years) must be confirmed at the time of initial authorisation and subsequently at each 3-year reauthorisation.
-The required level for an ALM is enhanced child and adult workforce, adult barred list and child's barred list.
+The possession of an up-to-date DBS check (i.e. within the last 3 years) must be confirmed at the time of initial authorisation and subsequently at each 3-year reauthorisation.